-For information about the Formal Logic Challenge Exam, please email Dr. Alice Sowaal at firstname.lastname@example.org
+For information about the Formal Logic Challenge Exam, please email Dr. Arezoo Islami, firstname.lastname@example.org.

 The Department of Philosophy provides students with the opportunity to achieve credit for the material covered in PHIL 205 (Formal Logic) by passing a Challenge Exam.

-The examination for the Fall 2021 semester will be given on TBA.
+The examination for the Fall 2021 semester will be given on Saturday, August 21.
 The exam is closed book and closed notes and will be administered remotely via email.
-The exam takes 2 hours to complete, however given that some students are in different time zones due to Covid 19, you may choose any two hours between 10:00AM - 10:00PM on this day.
+The exam takes 2 hours to complete, however given that some students might be in different time zones due to Covid 19, you may choose any two hours between 10:00AM - 10:00PM on this day.

 There are no fees for taking the exam itself.
 However, if you pass the exam, because you will then receive credit for the course, you will need to pay the university fees for the three units you will receive.

-For further information, or to register for the examination, please email Dr. Sowaal.
+For further information, or to register for the examination, please email Dr. Islami (email@example.com).

-You will have one and a half hours to complete the examination.
 The examination will have two parts: on propositional logic and on predicate logic.
 Each part will have exercises both on symbolization and derivation.
-Below you will find the list of topics covered by the examination, two references of logic textbooks that should help you to review the material.
+Below you will find the list of topics covered by the examination and the logic textbook that should help you to review the material.
 While you might consult other textbooks, make sure you are familiar with symbols and conventions in the Logic Primer (the main source for the exam).

 In propositional logic